Repeatable Energy-Efficient Perching for Flapping-Wing Robots Using Soft Grippers: Testing and Results

 In the first testing stage, the performance of the perching system was evaluated through manual placement of the integrated drone on a variety of perching objects.
 During these tests, the gripping strength and resilience against disturbing forces in all directions were quantitatively measured using a force gauge.

-The testing setup, which can be seen in Fig.~\ref{fig:static_test}, consisted of a fixture in which different perching objects were placed and oriented at a desired inclination angle (see also Fig.~\ref{fig:inclination}).
-To repeatably and reliably assess perching performance, a variety of perches were used for these tests, i.e.: two circular PVC pipes, with diameters of 50\,mm and 40\,mm respectively, two circular wooden bars, with diameters of 40\,mm and 30\,mm, respectively, and a square wooden bar, with a cross-section of 30\,mm by 30\,mm, which was used both in a flat square orientation and a diamond orientation (see Fig.~\ref{fig:static_test}).
+The testing setup, which can be seen in figure~\ref{fig:statictest}, consisted of a fixture in which different perching objects were placed and oriented at a desired inclination angle (see also figure~\ref{fig:inclination}).
+To repeatably and reliably assess perching performance, a variety of perches were used for these tests, i.e.: two circular PVC pipes, with diameters of 50\,mm and 40\,mm respectively, two circular wooden bars, with diameters of 40\,mm and 30\,mm, respectively, and a square wooden bar, with a cross-section of 30\,mm by 30\,mm, which was used both in a flat square orientation and a diamond orientation (see figure~\ref{fig:statictest}).
 These objects were selected to represent common indoor and outdoor landing structures, like tree branches, railings, and struts.

 A force gauge was connected to fixtures at specific positions of the drone to measure performance.
-Four different measuring directions were used to represent disturbance forces or torques for each degree of freedom (see coloured arrows in Fig.~\ref{fig:static_test}).
+Four different measuring directions were used to represent disturbance forces or torques for each degree of freedom (see coloured arrows in figure~\ref{fig:statictest}).
 The first measurement was taken horizontally in a perpendicular manner to the perch at a fixed distance from the pivot point, in order to measure the rotational momentum around the perch (yellow arrow).
 The second measurement was taken axially to the perch, again at a fixed distance to the pivot point, in order to measure the axial moment of possible disturbances (red arrow).
 In this way, the peak force was measured until the system's slippage point.
 The remaining two measurements were taken vertically, perpendicularly to the perch, once measuring upwards with the system sitting atop the perching object (blue arrow) and once downwards, with the system ``hanging'' below the perch.
 The results of these perpendicular measurements represent the maximal force required to loosen the grip from the perch, a good indicator of general gripper strength.

 Each of the four measurement types was repeated three times for each of the six different perch configurations.
 Each test consisted of manually bringing down the system from a low height onto the perch, thus automatically triggering the gripping process, and then performing all measurements on the freely perching drone with the servo motor shut off.